 The Village of Winneconne takes pride in its parks.
 Our shelter reservation service allows families, groups, and organizations to reserve shelters for various events such as family reunions, birthday parties, corporate picnics, weddings, and much more.
 The fee for shelter reservations varies with size, residency, and location.
 Reservations are currently being taken for next year.
 The Village has six shelters located in three parks.

-To reserve a park shelter you need to complete the Park Facilities Use Permit Formand the Special Event Permit Application.
+For Special Events and/or to reserve a park shelter you need to complete the following form: Event /Reservation Form

 All the necessary forms need to be returned to the Village Office with your payment before we can reserve the date.
 Note - there are no refunds for cancellations.